anithapk/nn-compression/README.md

 ## Introduction
   Over the years there has been tremendous interest and effort in moving deep learning applications to mobile and embedded platforms.
 Being a self-driving car enthusiast, the applications that immediately caught my attention are vehicle and pedestrian detection and Google Visual Translate as a travel enthusiast.
 What makes it challenging to move these applications to resource-limited platforms?

-  The depth of the neural networks plays a crucial role in the extracting the hierarchical information in images, specifically for visual tasks.
+  The depth of the neural networks plays a crucial role in extracting the hierarchical information in images, specifically for visual tasks.
 Even though the architecture of these models have improved over time, a typical model still has billions of operations and millions of parameters.
-This poses challenges in fitting them in memory, specifically in SRAM as SRAM access is three orders of magnitude cheaper than DRAM access.
+This poses specific challenges in fitting them in memory, specifically in SRAM as SRAM access is three orders of magnitude cheaper than DRAM access.
 Reducing the size also helps in transmitting the apps built on such models as currently there is a 100MB limit for over the air download of iOS apps.

   There are many techniques for compressing neural networks such as: [Distillation](https://arxiv.org/abs/1503.02531) - training a smaller model on the softmax proababilities of a larger model, [Binarized neural networks](https://www.nervanasys.com/accelerating-neural-networks-binary-arithmetic/), compressing the parameters [HashedNets](http://www.cse.wustl.edu/~ychen/HashedNets/), [in frequency domain](https://arxiv.org/abs/1506.04449), [pruning](https://arxiv.org/abs/1510.00149), [quantization](https://petewarden.com/2016/05/03/how-to-quantize-neural-networks-with-tensorflow/) and many others.